struk49/pups-haven/README.md

 ### Design
 Colour scheme
 The colur scheme is fluent throughout the site.
 Brown, black, white and bisque are the colours used.

+## Typography
+1. The font used throughout the site is IBM plex mono.